paulmillr/nip44/spec.md

 `optional` `author:paulmillr` `author:staab`

 The NIP introduces a new data format for keypair-based encryption.
 This NIP is versioned to allow multiple algorithm choices to exist simultaneously.

-nostr is a key directory.
-Every nostr user has their own public key, which solves key distribution problem, present in other solutions.
-The main goal is to have at least *some* way to send messages between nostr accounts that cannot be read by everyone.
+Nostr is a key directory.
+Every nostr user has their own public key, which solves key distribution problems present in other solutions.
+The goal of this NIP is to have a simple way to send messages between nostr accounts that cannot be read by everyone.

-The scheme is not perfect, there are several points to consider:
+The scheme has a number of important shortcomings:

 - No deniability: it is possible to prove the event was signed by a particular key
 - No forward secrecy: when a user key is compromised, it is possible to decrypt all previous conversations
 - No post-compromise security: when a user key is compromised, it is possible to decrypt all future conversations
 - No post-quantum security: a powerful quantum computer would be able to decrypt the messages
-- IP and/or location leak: user IP would be seen by relay and all intermediaries between user and relay
+- IP and/or location leak: user IP may be seen by relays and all intermediaries between user and relay
-- Date leak: the message date is public, since it is a part of NIP01 event
+- Date leak: the message date is public, since it is a part of NIP 01 event
-- Limited message size leak: padding is obscuring true message length, but not completely
+- Limited message size leak: padding only partially obscures true message length
 - No attachments: they are not supported

-For risky situations, users should chat in specialized E2EE messaging software and limit nostr to exchanging contacts.
+For risky situations, users should chat in specialized E2EE messaging software and limit use of nostr to exchanging contacts.

+This NIP relies on event signatures for authentication in addition to the HMAC and should only be used to encrypt values authenticated by an event's signature, as defined in NIP 01.

 ## Versions

 Currently defined encryption algorithms:

 - `0x00` - Reserved
-- `0x01` - Deprecated
+- `0x01` - Deprecated and undefined
 - `0x02` - secp256k1 ECDH, HKDF, padding, ChaCha20, HMAC-SHA256, base64

 ## Version 2

 The algorithm choices are justified in a following way:

-* Encrypt-then-mac-then-sign instead of encrypt-then-sign-then-mac: we must use NIP01 wrapper, at least for now
+* Encrypt-then-mac-then-sign instead of encrypt-then-sign-then-mac: we MUST use NIP-01 wrapper
 * ChaCha instead of AES: it's faster and has better security against multi-key attacks (see irtf-cfrg-aead-limits-07)
 * ChaCha instead of XChaCha: we don't need xchacha's improved collision resistance of nonces.
-  We reuse keys, every msg has new (key, nonce) pair.
+  We reuse keys, every message has a new (key, nonce) pair.
 * HMAC-SHA256 instead of Poly1305: polynomial MACs can be forged
 * SHA256 instead of SHA3 or BLAKE, because it is already used in nostr
 * Custom padding scheme instead of padmé: padme has worse leak properties for small messages